CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/07-github.md

 ![Freshly-Made GitHub Repository](../fig/git-freshly-made-github-repo.png)

-Note that our local repository still contains our earlier work on `guacamole.md`, but the remote repository on GitHub appears empty as it doesn't contain any files yet.
+Note that our local repository still contains our earlier work on `goostats.sh`, but the remote repository on GitHub appears empty as it doesn't contain any files yet.

 The next step is to connect the two repositories.
 We do this by making the